 College of Science & Engineering

-- More than 40 percent of the undergraduate majors in the college are engaged in research, the majority of which involves projects in which students work directly with faculty.
-Students have the opportunity to write short proposals in order to receive up to $1,400 in research funding from the dean's office.
+- More than 40 percent of undergraduate majors are engaged in research, the majority of which involves students working directly with faculty.
+Students have the opportunity to receive up to $1,400 in research funding.

-- The college houses the national office of the pre-health professions honor society Alpha Epsilon Delta.
+- The College of Science & Engineering houses the national office of the pre-health professions honor society Alpha Epsilon Delta.

 - The Department of Psychology and the Institute of Behavioral Research developed TCU Mapping Enhanced Counseling, an internationally recognized innovation for drug addiction treatment.

-- College of Science & Engineering faculty have been awarded millions of research dollars for investigating child development, sustainability, wind energy, cancer, Alzheimer’s disease, mercury contamination, the psychology of obesity and other projects.
+• College of Science & Engineering faculty have been awarded millions of research dollars for investigating child development, galaxy mapping, sustainability, wind energy, cancer, Alzheimer’s disease, mercury contamination, the psychology of obesity and other projects.

 - The Monnig Meteorite Gallery, which houses one of the finest university-based meteorite collections in the world, features a prized piece of Mars.